 Looking at the application portfolio in one year's time in the Block Diagram to see applications and their integrations.

 The aggregating cost can best be done through the dashboard.
-In this case, the easiest way to do a cost overview of just your applications at a given date is to create a dashboard widget based on an advanced search.
+In this case, the easiest way to do a cost overview of just your applications at a given date is to create a dashboard chart based on an advanced search.

 For Today’s Cost: